Individual IFS + Depth Therapy

 In our work together, the focus is on you: your history, your patterns, your emotional responses.
 By getting familiar with your internal experiences and learning to work skillfully with them, you will make more informed and intentional life choices.

-As an integrative psychotherapist, my clinical approach is well rounded and co-created with you.
-Within a psychodynamic foundation, I blend mindful self-compassion, relational/analytic, somatic, and Internal Family Systems interventions to support your healing process.
+As an integrative psychotherapist, my clinical approach is well rounded, holistically minded, and co-created with you.
+Within a practical, depth-oriented psychodynamic foundation, I blend mindful self-compassion, relational/analytic, embodied/somatic, and Internal Family Systems interventions to support your healing process.

-I believe therapy works best when we become curious and attentive to your moment-to-moment inner experience, which leads you to the insights and answers that work best for you.
-I work best with clients who feel ready to consistently engage in a deep, patient way with themselves—opening to vulnerability rather than rushing for quick fixes.
+I believe therapy works best when we offer curiosity and attentiveness to your moment-to-moment inner experience, which leads you to the insights and answers that work best for you.
+I work best with clients who are ready (and maybe even excited!) to consistently engage in a deep, patient way with themselves—gradually and safely allowing for honest vulnerability rather than rushing for quick fixes.

 My style is earnest and directive, yet intuitive and spacious.
 I might challenge your thinking about a situation or help you explore practical options, but I’m just as likely to hang back at a potent moment to allow your inner experience to bring you insight.
 I will always support your autonomy, your mindful self-reflection, and radical acceptance of your thoughts, feelings, and physical sensations.